Skip to main content

 WHAT IS THE DIFFERENCE BETWEEN SELF-PUBLISHING AND TRADITIONAL PUBLISHING?

 IngramSpark, Beaver’s Pond Press, Createspace, and many other companies are used by authors to format, sometimes edit, print, and distribute the book.
 The author pays for all services when self publishing.
 Self publishing companies will print any book.
-This is different from traditional publishing.
-The content, formatting, presentation, and illustrations of traditionally-published books are very high quality.
-The author doesn't pay for the publishing, but instead receives an advance to write, publicity support, a contract and royalties on sales.
+This is different from traditional publishing, which generally requires a book agent, and rounds of submission (and rejection) to publishers, and many edits with an editor.
+The author doesn't pay for the publishing, but instead receives an advance to write, publicity support, a contract and royalties on sales.Thank you for contacting us about your book.
+If you are an author interested in having Drury Lane Books carry your book, please read the following details before sending us your book information.
+Please note that we are unable to accommodate unscheduled walk-in visits or telephone inquiries.